-Best PC laptops of 2016: 2-in-1s, Ultrabooks, budget PCs and more
+Best laptops of 2017: Budget PCs, 2-in-1s, ultrabooks, and more

-Our top picks show off the best tech advances in portable PCs, from new CPUs and GPUs to new materials.
+Our top picks feature the best tech advances in portable PCs, from new CPUs and GPUs to new materials.

 - Best ultrabook laptop